denoland/deno_lint/README.md

 }
 ```

-Specyfing rule code that will be ignored is required.
+Specyfing rule name that should be ignored is required.

 ## Example